animesh-srivastava/b64cli/README.md

 # Setup

-- This code runs using Pyperclip for copying the output on paperclip.
+- This code runs using Pyperclip for copying the output on clipboard.
 - Depending on the OS, it would use pyperclip's backend dependencies.
+For linux, it uses x-clip.

 ## Installation